Congress moves to dismantle key post-crisis bank rules

 Continue Reading Below

-The Republican-led legislation, pushed by Wall Street banks as well as regional banks and smaller institutions, garnered some votes from House Democrats.
+The Republican-led legislation, pushed by Wall Street banks as well as regional banks and smaller institutions, garnered 33 votes from House Democrats.
 Similarly, the bill splintered Democrats into two camps when the Senate voted 67-31 to approve it in March.

 The bill raises the threshold at which banks are deemed so big and plugged into the financial grid that if one were to fail it would cause major havoc.
 Those banks are subject to stricter capital and planning requirements.
 Backers of the legislation are intent on loosening the restraints on them, asserting that would boost lending and the economy.